DieselRo/scroll_core/README.md

 In tests or offline, set `SC_LLM_PROVIDER=mock` to avoid network calls.

+## Database / Ledger Service

+- `DATABASE_URL` (optional): Defaults to `sqlite://scroll_core.db?mode=rwc`.
+- On CLI startup, migrations run and the new ledger service starts a single async worker.
+- Hot paths log via a non-blocking handle; under load, the bounded channel applies backpressure and may drop new events (caller gets `TrySendError::Full`).

+### Local Test Instructions (offline-friendly)

+- Many tests require only in-memory SQLite and do not need network.
+If `cargo test` attempts to fetch new crates, pre-fetch dependencies or run with network enabled.
+- To smoke test ledger buffering locally:
+  - Set `DATABASE_URL=sqlite::memory:` and run `cargo test ledger_service_tests -- --nocapture`.

 ## Regenerating Documentation

 Run `cargo xtask gen-map` to regenerate `docs/module_map.md` after code changes.